ghb24/NECI_STABLE/docs/pages/01_user_doc/03_calculation_outputs.md

 The instantaneous correlation energy is given in column 11.
 The nominator and denominator are given in columns 24 and 25 and should be used for statistical analysis of errors.
+It is averaged over the last 10 iterations.

 **24 Instantaneous denominator of projected energy (HFContribtoE)**<br>
 This is the instantaneous denominator of the projected energy \(C_0\) and equivalent to the reference weight (column 12).
 Column 24 and 25 are used to evaluate the other projected energy columns (9, 11, and 23).
+It is averaged over the last 10 iterations.

 **25 Instantaneous numerator of projected energy (NumContribtoE)**<br>
 This is the instantaneous nominator of the projected energy